Best Practices for Noise-Based Augmentation to Improve the Performance of Deployable Speech-Based Emotion Recognition Systems: Analysis

-We then augment the dataset with noise to increase the robustness of the trained model.
-Hence, we test environmental and synthetic noise separately.
-We perform leave-one-noise-out cross-validation, augmenting each fold with one kind of noise from the set: \{Hum, Int, Nat\}.
-We train on two kinds of environmental noise and test on the third.
-We do the same with synthetic noise, performing leave-one-noise-out cross-validation, augmenting each fold with the most impactful augmentations from the set: \{SpeedSeg, Fade and Reverb\}.
+We see that the end-to-end deep learning model is less affected by environmental noise, but has a larger drop due to fading and reverberation.
+We observe a larger drop on performance when dropping words, which possibly can be attributed to the change in audio-structure and non-controllable feature extraction for this model.

+In the second scenario, we observe a large drop in performance for both the traditional and the end to end machine learning model.
+For example, in the case of a traditional deep learning model, the valence prediction performance drops to a near-chance performance when including all kinds of noises (see Table~\ref{tab:sota}).

+We specifically want to point out how the inclusion of all noises in the test conditions changes the observed model performance.
+Primarily, the models on an average seem to do 20\% worse than they would if we only consider noises that do not alter human perception.
+We note the discrepancy between the results of the two noise addition scenarios and that results should be described with respect to the perceptual effects of noise, if noise augmentation is used.

+\subsection{RQ3a: Does dataset augmentation help improve the robustness of emotion recognition models to unseen noise?}

+We first report results for only perception-retaining noises.
+When the training datasets are augmented with noise, we observe an average performance drop of 26\% and 10\% for matched noise conditions when using the traditional and the end-to-end deep learning model, respectively.
+For the mismatched noise conditions, we observe an average performance drop of 31\% and 16\% for the traditional and end-to-end deep learning models, respectively.

-We find that data augmentation improves performance, especially when the environmental noise is introduced at the start of the utterance, e.g., when the test set is introduced with \texttt{NatSt} and the train set is introduced with \texttt{HumSt} and \texttt{IntSt}, we see a performance jump of 22\%, compared to when the model is trained on clean data and tested on noisy samples.
-We can speculate that the network learns to assign different weights to the start and end of the utterance to account for the initial noise.
+Both models see improved performance when the training dataset is augmented with continuous background noise in the matched noise setting.
+We find that data augmentation improves performance on mismatched noisy test data over a baseline system trained only on the clean IEMOCAP data.
+For example, the end-to-end model tested on environmental noise-augmented dataset (as compared to traditional deep learning model), reduces the performance drop to nearly zero.
+This improvement is particularly pronounced (an increase of 22\% as compared to when trained on the clean partition) when the environmental noise is introduced at the start of the utterance (e.g., when the test set is introduced with nature-based noises at the start of the utterance and the train set is introduced with human and interior noises at the start of the utterance).
+We speculate that the network learns to assign different weights to the start and end of the utterance to account for the initial noise.

-Though the performance increase on test data when introduced to continuous background noise is aided by addition of training samples that have a continuously present background noise as well, the performance is still affected due to introduction of \textit{new} noise in the test set.